 In all cases, the declared predicates are installed by the

-If the resource was prelinked, only the predicate
+If the resource was prelinked, then only the predicate

 names are bound; otherwise, runtime-linking is attempted (using